-1. Incorporate our Diversity and Inclusion Roadmap into relevant employee induction and training programs

-2. Gender Plus Impact Assessments to be incorporated into key business and community planning processes

-3. Gender Plus Impact Assessments to be conducted for programs, policy and services that have a direct and significant impact on the public

-4. Determine the relevance and future use of social equity measures already in place

-5. Ensure that the summary advice on social equity implications in reports to Council are reflective of the principles and material outlined in the Social Equity Framework

-6. Define processes that link social inclusion and social equity gains, from externally funded programs, to the 30-year community-led vision Greater Geelong: A Clever and Creative Future measures of success

-7. Incorporate the Social Equity Principles and enablers within existing and new business and action plans

-8. Conduct regular reviews of our services and facilities, to ensure fair and equitable access, noting the priority population groups as outlined in this framework

-9. Publish documents providing advice on matters relating to social equity

-10. Align the measurement and reporting of our social equity performance to the existing measures outlined in Our Community Plan 2021-25 and sustainability reporting

-LEGISLATIVE CONTEXT
+- 1. Incorporate Council's Diversity and Inclusion Roadmap into relevant staff's induction and training programs - 2.
+Gender Plus Impact Assessments to be incorporated into key business and community planning processes - 3.
+Gender Plus Impact Assessments to be conducted for programs, policy and services that have direct and significant impact on the public - 4.
+Determine the relevance and future use of social equity measures already in place - 5.
+Ensure that the summary advice on social equity implications in reports to Council are reflective of the principles and material outlined in the Social Equity Framework - 6.
+Define processes that link social inclusion and social equity gains, from externally funded programs, to the 30-year community-led vision Greater Geelong: A Clever and Creative Future measures of success - 7.
+Incorporate the Social Equity Principles and enablers within existing and new business and action plans - 8.
+Conduct regular reviews of Council services and facilities, to ensure fair and equitable access, noting the priority population groups as outlined in this framework - 9.
+Publish documents providing advice on matters relating to social equity - 10.
+Align the measurement and reporting of our social equity performance to the existing measures outlined in Our Community Plan 2021-25 and sustainability reporting

+Appendix 2: Legislative Context